xuexiangjys/XUpdate/README.md

 ### 3.7、Custom version update checker + version update parser + version update prompter

-* By implementing the 'IUpdateChecker' interface, the checker can be customized.
+* By implementing the `IUpdateChecker` interface, the checker can be customized.

-* By implementing the 'IUpdateParser' interface, the parser can be customized.
+* By implementing the `IUpdateParser` interface, the parser can be customized.

-* By implementing the 'IUpdatePrompter' interface, the prompter can be customized.
+* By implementing the `IUpdatePrompter` interface, the prompter can be customized.

 ```
 XUpdate.newBuild(getActivity())